tuosuniversity/Vellum/Output/EN/Aware But Stuck/11_Inner_Story_Reset.md

 ### Article 3: Your Blueprint for Inner Freedom: An Overview of the Quantum Mindfulness Framework

-**SEO-Optimized Title:** Master Your Mind: A High-Level Overview of the Quantum Mindfulness Framework for Lasting Inner Change
+ Master Your Mind: A High-Level Overview of the Quantum Mindfulness Framework for Lasting Inner Change

 **Article Body:**